-Introduction/Drivers in Missile Design, Development, and System Engineering: Overview of missile design process.
+- Introduction/Drivers in Missile Design, Development, and System Engineering: Overview of the missile design process.
 Examples of system integration.
 Types of missiles.
 Configuration sizing parameters.
 Conceptual design process.
 Examples of mission requirements.
 Example of sensitivity analysis.
+Missile System Design Training

-Aerodynamics in Missile Design, Development, and System Engineering: Optimizing missile aerodynamics.
+- Aerodynamics in Missile Design, Development, and System Engineering: Optimizing missile aerodynamics.
 Shapes for low observables.
 Configuration layout options.
 Selecting flight control alternatives.
 Wing and tail sizing.
 Predicting normal force, drag, pitching moment, stability, flight control effectiveness, lift-to-drag ratio, and hinge moment.
 Skid-to-turn, bank-to-turn, rolling airframe, and divert maneuvering alternatives.

-Weight in Missile Design, Development, and System Engineering: Weight prediction and minimizing weight.
+- Weight in Missile Design, Development, and System Engineering: Weight prediction and minimizing weight.
 How to size subsystems to meet flight performance requirements.
 Structure factor of safety.
 Structure concepts and manufacturing processes.
 Airframe materials.
 Structure loads prediction.
 Airframe and rocket motor case design.
 Aerodynamic heating prediction and insulation trades.
 Thermal stress.
 Seeker dome materials and sizing.
 Power supply and actuator sizing.

-Flight Performance in Missile Design, Development, and System Engineering: Flight envelope limitations.
+- Flight Performance in Missile Design, Development, and System Engineering: Flight envelope limitations.
 Aerodynamic sizing-equations of motion.
 Accuracy of simplified equations of motion.
 Maximizing missile flight performance.
 Benefits of flight trajectory shaping.
 Flight performance prediction of boost, climb, cruise, coast, steady descent, ballistic, maneuvering, divert, and homing flight.
 Missile System Design Training

 - Other Missile Measures of Merit and Launch Platform Integration/System Engineering: Robustness in adverse weather.
 Seeker, navigation, data link, and sensor alternatives.
 Seeker range prediction.
 Imaging versus scanning infrared seekers.
 Semi-active laser seeker.
-Mid-wave versus long wave infrared seeker.
+Mid-wave versus long-wave infrared seeker.
 Gimbaled versus strap-down seekers.
 Automatic target recognition.
-Milimeter wave versus centimeter wave seekers.
+Millimeter wave versus centimeter wave seekers.
 Radar traveling wave tube versus solid state amplifier.
 Multi-mode seekers.
 GPS/INS integration.
 Counter-countermeasures.
 Electromagnetic compatibility.
 Warhead alternatives and lethality prediction.
 Collateral damage.
 Fuzing alternatives and requirements for fuze angle and time delay.
 Missile guidance laws.
 Proportional guidance accuracy prediction.
 Sources of miss distance.
 Missile time constant and maneuverability for small miss distance.
 Radome error slope and filtering.
-Radar cross section and infrared signature prediction.
+Radar cross-section and infrared signature prediction.
 Survivability considerations.
 Insensitive munition requirements.
 Reliability.
 Cost drivers of schedule, weight, learning curve, type of subsystems, and parts count.
 EMD and production cost prediction.
 Designing within launch platform constraints.
 Basing and logistics.
 Standard launchers for ships, submarines, aircraft, and ground vehicles.
 Internal versus external carriage.
 Shipping, storage, carriage, and launch considerations.
 Launch platform and fire control system interfaces.
 Comparison of active homing, passive homing, semi-active homing, command, and multi-mode guidance.
 Climatic environment requirements.
 Cold and solar environment temperature prediction.

-Missile Sizing Examples and Sizing Tools: Baseline turbojet, ramjet, rocket, and guided bomb.
+- Missile Sizing Examples and Sizing Tools: Baseline turbojet, ramjet, rocket, and guided bomb.
 Trade-offs for extended range rocket.
 Sizing for enhanced maneuverability.
 Lofted range prediction.
 Ramjet sizing for range robustness.
 Fuel alternatives.
 Turbojet sizing for maximum range.
 Guided bomb range prediction.
-Computer aided sizing tools for conceptual design.
+Computer-aided sizing tools for conceptual design.
 Design, build, and fly competition.
 Pareto, house of quality, and design of experiment analysis.
 Missile System Design Training

 - Missile Development Process: Design validation/technology development process.
 Developing a technology roadmap.
 History of transformational technologies.
 Cost, risk, and performance tradeoffs.
 New missile follow-on projections.
 Examples of development tests and facilities.
 Missile simulation.
 Example of technology demonstration flight envelope.
 New technologies for missiles.